Maybe I was just lucky. Oh no, not another Ayahuasca tale....

 Maybe, Ayahuasca in this case acted as an amplifier what Selvam Raja (2022= in "The Practice of Embodying Emotions" calls "emotional embodied attunement"., the ability to feel another person´s emotions directly within one´s body.
 Moreover, since there was no simultaneous contact with my wife, this attunement must have been enabled by my own unconscious body memory at the time when we were separating.

-Experiencing a goddess
+Experiencing a goddess who is my own mind

-This looking had visual and emotional characteristics.
+This gaze had visual and emotional characteristics.

 Visually, overall, her face and facial expression looked very much like Alex Jones Dharmadragon.